LeGa14/wdi-project02-card_collector/README.md

 My mongoose databases are linked to the local server and I want to be able to tests my routes without changing them to that.
 I can begin to start on other routes for the user controllers

+Again:
+I figured out
+how to locally connect the
+mongodb to heroku without a problem.
+I now need to properly get
+the info from the database
+onto the page
+and display properly.
+I have atab open with a near-solution but I also need a way to confirm information in the mongodb is actually being rendered.
+I can run tests using variations to the seed file, but I still need a way to confirm their changes without mongodb compass.